AFcampany/educate-with-md-files/howToUseGitHubReadME.md

       this is text 3 with \n
 this is text without any tab
-        this is text with 4 tabs and \n
+        this is text with 4 tabs and \n.
-      3 tab without \n
+      3 tab without \n.
-    2 tab without \n
+    2 tab without \n.
-  1 tab without \n
+  1 tab without \n.
-0 tab without \n
+0 tab without \n.

 this mean using 0 or 1 tab is for normal text